vivianblanco-tech/device-flow/docs/SAMPLE_DATA_ENHANCEMENT_SUMMARY.md

 - Added proper shipment type support
 - Realistic scenarios and edge cases

-This provides a solid foundation for testing all features of the laptop tracking system while maintaining data quality and realism.
+This provides a solid foundation for testing all features of Align while maintaining data quality and realism.

 ---
 **Author**: AI Assistant